Suite A, 117A Harley St, Marylebone,

 The Gynaecology Clinic is all about your health and well-being.
-We have adopted a procedure that facilitates effective treatment of different kind of health issues from minor to major.
-We have a team of experienced medical practitioners and gynaecology specialists to help combat HPV and several other sexually transmitted diseases you might have.
+We have a team of experienced gynaecology specialists to help combat HPV screening and HPV test and several others sexually transmitted diseases you might have.

 HPV infections are one of the most common sexually transmitted infection.
 Anyone who is sexually active can get HPV, but you are most likely to get it if you have had many sex partners or have had sex with someone who has had many partners.
 But what exactly is HPV?

 It is an acronym for Human papillomaviruses.
 They are a group of related viruses capable of causing warts on different parts of your body.
 There are more than 200 types, and about 40 of those types affect the genitals.
 HPV can be contracted through sexual contact with an infected person.
 It can put you at risk for cancer.
 HPV is a common virus that can infect teens and adults.